Kurt Zouma: Animal abuse

 On 9 February, the RSPCA confirmed that Zouma's two cats were taken away from him and were in RSPCA care.
 Two of West Ham's sponsors, Vitality and Experience Kissimmee, respectively suspended and ended their relationships with the club, while Adidas ended its partnership with Zouma.
 West Ham fined him the maximum amount possible, with the money being donated to animal welfare charities.
 Sky News reported that the fine was understood to be two weeks' wages worth £250,000.
 On 10 February, National League club Dagenham & Redbridge suspended Yoan Zouma for filming the abuse of the cat.

 On 16 March 2022, the RSPCA announced that after a full investigation they had started the process of bringing a prosecution against Kurt and Yoan Zouma under the 2006 Animal Welfare Act.
 Zouma was charged with animal cruelty under the act in April, and was ordered to appear at Barkingside Magistrates Court on 24 May.
 At court, he pleaded guilty to two counts of causing unnecessary suffering to a protected animal, his Bengal cat.
 He was ordered to carry out 180 hours of community service, pay £9,000 in court costs and was banned from keeping cats for five years.
-Yoan, his brother pleaded guilty to one count of aiding, abetting, counseling or procuring him to commit an offense.
+Yoan, his brother pleaded guilty to one count of aiding, abetting, counseling or procuring him to commit an offence.
 He was ordered to carry out 140 hours of community service.

+Home burglary

+In December 2023, Zouma and his family were the victims of a burglary on his home while he and his family were present.
+An armed gang broke in and stole £100,000 in cash and jewellery.
+West Ham offered a reward of £25,000 for information leading to the arrest and successful prosecution of the burglars.

+Agent controversy

+In 2024 his football agent Saif Alrubie appeared at Southwark Crown Court charged with sending an electronic communication with intent to cause distress or anxiety to Chelsea director, Marina Granovskaia.
+The court were told that Alrubie believed he was entitled to a percentage of the transfer fee when Zouma moved from Chelsea to West Ham in August 2021 for around £29 million and that he threatened Granovskaia with the same fate as Kia Joorabchian who had been physically forced to pay money owed to Alrubie.
+On 29 April 2024, Alrubie was found not guilty of the offence.